-There is so much to get planning for brighter days ahead, here’s our selection of some of the top attractions and events for your group days out.
+There is so much to get planning for brighter days ahead, whether it’s this year or next, here’s our selection of some of the top attractions and events for your group days out.

 Bowood House & Gardens, Wiltshire

 Discover the rich and fascinating history of Bowood House (pictured above) and the Lansdowne family, set within 100 acres of beautifully landscaped ‘Capability’ Brown Parkland.
 The Italian-inspired Terrace Garden, the Private Walled Gardens and the herbaceous border, all showcase vibrant colour in the summer.
 New this year, visitors can book a tour of Bowood’s spectacular gardens, with David Glass who has been Bowood’s head gardener for more than 13 years.
 The exclusive experience includes a 90-minute guided tour of Lord and Lady Lansdowne’s private walled garden, with lunch options also available.

 LEGOLAND® Windsor Resort

 Choose from fantastic rides and other LEGO®-themed attractions which bring the magic of the iconic building brick to life.
 New for this year, groups will be able to visit LEGO® MYTHICA: World of Mythical Creatures, a multi-million-pound world which features new attractions and experiences, plus a never-before-seen UK ride.
 The Resort is also celebrating its 25th anniversary this year.